 - Drain out the excess oil on kitchen towel.

-- Close the lid of cooker and let it whistle for 5-6 times
+- Close the lid of cooker and let the pressure release for 5 times (5-6 whistles).Put off the gas.

 Ps: I cannot let go cherry tomatoes, so I used them to garnish…Gleeeeeee